BlobbyDev/Complex-Discord-Bot-Base/README.md

-# Discord-Bot-Hosting-code-
+# Complex Discord Bot Base

-Note  : These this is just the code for only making the bot online to add the features you need to code the commands by yourself !!
+This is just the base of a complex discord bot I don't wanna give details of this cuz this bot is meant for the people who knows js very well so yeah sorr for it :(